Volodymyr-M/volodymyr-m.github.io/open.md

 Click the link below if:

 * If the dialog is not opened for you automatically.
-* If Ingantt is not refreshed with the list of your projects after all the above.
+* If Ingantt is not updated with the list of your Google Drive projects.

 <p><a href="#" onclick="redirectToDesktop()">Click to Sign in Ingantt to Google account</a></p>